Am I In-District?

-Joliet Junior College is a 1,442 square mile district serving a population of more than 650,000 in Will, Grundy, Kendall, LaSalle, Kankakee, Livingston and Cook Counties.
-To verify that your city or community is served by Joliet Junior College, residents can check their property tax bill or voter's card.
+JJC serves more than 650,000 people in parts of Will, Grundy, Kendall, LaSalle, Kankakee, Livingston and Cook counties.
+At 1,442 square miles, JJC makes up Illinois Community College District 525.
+To see if your community is served by JJC, residents can check their property tax bill or voter's card.

 Please note that JJC does not offer dorm rooms or on-campus housing.